-Jay Sieleman (born and raised in Oelwein Iowa) is the President and Chief Executive Officer of The Blues Foundation, the Memphis-based international nonprofit organization whose mission is to preserve Blues history, celebrate Blues excellence, support Blues education and ensure the future of this art form.
+Jay Sieleman (born and raised in Oelwein Iowa) former President and Chief Executive Officer of The Blues Foundation, the Memphis-based international nonprofit organization whose mission is to preserve Blues history, celebrate Blues excellence, support Blues education and ensure the future of this art form.
 Since taking the reins of the Foundation during a period of financial and administrative turmoil, the Foundation has experienced a remarkable turnaround, growing from a net worth of less than $200,000 to over $3 million, with net income each year since 2004 now based on $1 million dollar in annual revenues.

 During this time, the Foundation has staged its best-attended and most highly-acclaimed Blues Music Awards and International Blues Challenges and tripled individual memberships (4100) and doubled affiliated blues societies (200).
 Each of these has contributed to a much-improved reputation both in the Blues world and the general public.
 The Blues Foundation has become more internationally focused each year with members in more than forty countries.
 The Blues Foundation is 2011 Tennessee Governor’s Arts Award recipient.
 He led the $2.8 million capital campaign to build the Blues Hall of Fame in downtown Memphis which will open in May 2015.

 Jay is a graduate of the University of Iowa College of Law and practiced law for more than 20 years, including service with the Polk County Attorney’s Office in Des Moines, Iowa (1978-82), the U.S. Department of Health and Human Services in Atlanta, Georgia (1986-87) and some 13 years as Assistant General Counsel with the Panama Canal Commission, both before and after the 1999 Canal transfer (1987-2000).
 Jay served as a Provincial Legal Advisor as a Peace Corps Volunteer in the Solomon Islands (1983-85)